So…Why Everest?

 But one of my fellow hikers laughed and said, “It’s probably like childbirth—you forget the pain and only remember the beauty.”
 She was right.

-And maybe, by sharing this, I can give someone else permission to believe in their big dream, too—whatever their “Everest” might be.
+Next, I know I’m not the most “typical” mountaineer.
+I’m conducting a lot of experiments!
+By sharing this, I hope I can give someone else permission to push limits and believe in their big dream, too, whatever their “Everest” might be.

 The Journey Ahead

-I don’t know how long it will take me to get there (hence the name), but I do know this: I’m all in.
-And when I finally step onto the roof of the world, it won’t just be about reaching the summit.
+I don’t know how long it will take me (hence the name), but I do know this: I’m all in.
+And if/when I finally step onto the roof of the world, it won’t just be about reaching the summit.
 It will be about every step it took to become the person who could.

 Next